blueturtleai/krita-stable-diffusion/README.md

 2. Select the new "Tools/Scripts/Stablehorde" menu item.
 A dialog will open, where you can enter the details for the image generation.

+**Basic Tab**

    - **Generation Mode:** If you want to generate an image based only on your prompt or based on an init image and your prompt.

+   - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
+      - If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
+It's very likely, that it takes then longer than usual to generate the image.
+If you don't flag the prompt, but it is NSFW, you will receive a black image.
+      - If you didn't flag your request as NSFW and don't prompt NSFW, you will receive in some cases a black image, although it's not NSFW (false positive).
+Just rerun the generation in that case.

+   - **Seed:** This parameter is optional.
+If it is empty, a random seed will be generated on the server.
+If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
+A slightly different image will be generated, if the parameters are modified.
+You find the seed as part of the layer name of the layer, where the generated image is displayed.

+   - **Prompt:** How the generated image should look like.

+   - **Generate:** Start image generation.
+The values you inserted into the dialog will be transmitted to the server, which dispatches the request now to one of the stable-diffusion servers in the cluster.
+Your generation request is added to the queue.
+You will see now the status "Queue position..." and all input elements of the dialog are disabled.
+Generation can take between several seconds and several minutes depending on how many other requests are already in the queue and how many stable diffusion servers joined currently the cluster.<br>When the image has been generated successfully, it will be shown as a new layer of the opened document.
+The used seed is shown as a part of the name of the new layer.
+If an error during generation occurs, the error message will be shown in the status textarea and all input elements will be enabled again.

+   - **Cancel:** Close the dialog.
+If you cancel when you already started generation, generation will be stopped.

+**Advanced Tab**
    - **Init Strength:** How much the AI should take the init image into account.
 The higher the value, the more will the generated image look like the init image.
 0.3 is a good value to use.

    - **Prompt Strength:** How much the AI should follow the prompt.
 The higher the value, the more the AI will generate an image which looks like your prompt.
 8 is a good value to use.

    - **Steps:** How many steps the AI should use to generate the image.
 The higher the value, the more the AI will work on details.
 But it also means, the longer the generation takes and the more the GPU is used.
 50 is a good value to use.

-   - **Seed:** This parameter is optional.
-If it is empty, a random seed will be generated on the server.
-If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
-A slightly different image will be generated, if the parameters are modified.
-You find the seed as part of the layer name of the layer, where the generated image is displayed.

-   - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
-      - If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
-It's very likely, that it takes then longer than usual to generate the image.
-If you don't flag the prompt, but it is NSFW, you will receive a black image.
-      - If you didn't flag your request as NSFW and don't prompt NSFW, you will receive in some cases a black image, although it's not NSFW (false positive).
-Just rerun the generation in that case.

-   - **Prompt:** How the generated image should look like.

    - **API key:** This parameter is optional.
 If you don't enter an API key, you run the image generation as anonymous.
 The downside is, that you will have then the lowest priority in the generation queue.
 For that reason it is recommended registering for free on [stablehorde](https://stablehorde.net) and getting an API key.

    - **Max Wait:** The maximum time in minutes you want to wait until image generation is finished.
 When the max time is reached, a timeout happens and the generation request is stopped.

-   - **Generate:** Start image generation.
-The values you inserted into the dialog will be transmitted to the server, which dispatches the request now to one of the stable-diffusion servers in the cluster.
-Your generation request is added to the queue.
-You will see now the status "Queue position..." and all input elements of the dialog are disabled.
-Generation can take between several seconds and several minutes depending on how many other requests are already in the queue and how many stable diffusion servers joined currently the cluster.<br>When the image has been generated successfully, it will be shown as a new layer of the opened document.
-The used seed is shown as a part of the name of the new layer.
-If an error during generation occurs, the error message will be shown in the status textarea and all input elements will be enabled again.

-   - **Cancel:** Close the dialog.
-If you cancel when you already started generation, generation will be stopped.

 ## Troubleshooting
 ### Linux